-Appendix B - Authority, Statutes, Regulations, and Executive Orders
+Appendix B - Authority, Statutes, Regulations, and Executive Orders This page is intentionally left blank.

 Federal Authority of Metropolitan Planning Organizations (MPOs)

 The 1962 Federal-Aid Highway Act mandated that all urbanized areas with a population greater than 50,000 establish a continuing, cooperative and comprehensive (3C) planning process in order to be eligible to receive U. S. Department of Transportation funding.
 The 1974 Federal-Aid Highway Act formalized the process further by mandating the creation of a Metropolitan Planning Organization (MPO) for all areas required to have a 3C planning process.